erlang/otp/HOWTO/INSTALL.md

     `(g)cc`
 *   `--enable-m32-build` - Build 32-bit binaries using the `-m32` flag to
     `(g)cc`
+*   `--with-assumed-cache-line-size=SIZE` - Set assumed cache-line size in
+    bytes.
+Default is 64.
+Valid values are powers of two between and including 16 and 8192.
+The runtime system use this value in order to try to avoid false sharing.
+A too large value wastes memory.
+A to small value will increase the amount of false sharing.
 *   `--{with,without}-termcap` - termcap (without implies that only the old Erlang shell can be used)
 *   `--with-javac=JAVAC` - Specify Java compiler to use